2021-October-Java-PT/Project-Well-being/README.md

 Project Well-being’s Unboxed Thoughts

 Unboxed Thoughts is a well-being and mental health tracker.
 The purpose of the app is to provide assistance in tracking mental health over time and to discover what interventions are working.
-Many mental health professionals have their clients track episodes of different struggles that their clients are dealing with to go over in sessions.
+Many mental health professionals have their clients track episodes of different struggles that they are dealing with to go over in sessions.
 This app provides a more consistent place to track and share that information.

 Unboxed Thoughts allows: